Links

 Managed Repository

-Definition: Users can view but only those added to a given repository as an editor and/or have an RBAC of MANAGE_{content}_REPOSITORIES under Content Library permissions may add or edit content.
+Definition: Users can view, but only those added to a given repository as an editor and have an RBAC of MANAGE_{content}_REPOSITORIES under Content Library permissions may add or edit content.

 Default behavior: View-only access unless an editor is added to enable modification of content or the user has appropriate RBAC permissions.

 Recommended Use: To restrict edit access to qualified individuals (copy editors) within a defined set of narrative sections.
-Ideal for teams working on various projects who want to maintain their versions of narrative sections and small to mid-size teams that don’t need to restrict access to use but want to limit curation to leadership.
+This is ideal for teams working on various projects who want to maintain their versions of narrative sections and small to mid-size teams that don’t need to restrict access to use but want to limit curation to leadership.

 Private Repository

-Definition: A repository to store narrative sections not available unless a user is explicitly given read and/or edit permissions.
+Definition: A repository to store narrative sections is unavailable unless a user is explicitly given read and edit permissions.

-Default behavior: Users may be permitted to view only (Viewer) or edit (Editor).
+Default behavior: Users may view only (Viewer) or edit (Editor).

-Recommended Use: A place to copy manually created sections that may contain client-specific data that needs to be sanitized, a place to work on drafts for new narrative sections not ready for general use, or a place to store final narrative sections not available for general use.
+Recommended Use: This is a place to copy manually created sections that may contain client-specific data that needs to be sanitized, a place to work on drafts for new narrative sections not ready for general use, or a place to store final narrative sections not available for general use.